 Cookies can contain information such as your login name or a unique user identifier.
 It is possible that a website can include advertiser network cookies too.
 These cookies allow advertisers and websites to identify and track you online, across multiple websites.

-Browser fingerprinting is a common method used to track you to pretty high accuracy.
+Browser fingerprinting is a common method used to track you with a pretty high accuracy.
 Once you visit a website your browser sends a lot of information about itself.
-This includes browser parameters like screen size, language, plugins installed, version, and OS.
+This includes browser parameters like screen size, language, installed plugins, browser version, and OS.

 All these browser parameters are pretty common and anyone can have them.
-But digital fingerprinting combines this data to the one unique identifier.
+But digital fingerprinting combines this data with a unique identifier.
 This identifier does not specifically point to you, but the accuracy is pretty high.